cacayan2/python_pipeline_project/README.md

 ### Preface

 This is an assignment submission for the class COMP 483 at Loyola University Chicago taught by Dr. Heather Wheeler, and for the submission, I decided to use an entirely scripting-based implementation of a bioinformatics pipeline designed to analyze RNA-Seq data.
-I also wanted to take the opportunity to implement a version heavily inspired by object-oriented design.
-This repository (including information about the motivations and designs behind such a paradigm for pipeline development) can be found [here](https://github.com/cacayan2/python_pipeline_project_OOP.git).
+I also wanted to take the opportunity to implement a version heavily inspired by object-oriented design which still fulfills the requirements outlined in the original assignment.
+This repository (including information about the motivation and designs behind such a paradigm for pipeline development) can be found [here](https://github.com/cacayan2/python_pipeline_project_OOP.git).

 ### Introduction